-It’s usually the first objection people can think of.
-So, private land options for Wilderness Time Capsule Adventures are often overlooked.
-But Land Managers of private properties may be your business colleagues, friends or relatives.
-They can also be ranchers, farmers or foundations that manage millions of acres of private land for investment and preservation.
+It’s usually the first objection people can think of, so, private land options for Wilderness Time Capsule Adventures are often overlooked.
+But Land Managers of private properties may be your business colleagues, friends, or relatives.
+They can also be ranchers, farmers, or foundations that manage millions of acres of private land for investment and preservation.
 And if it’s legal, it’s legal.

-When you explain the concept of this adventure you will almost certainly be surprised by the instantly positive reaction.
+When you explain the concept of this adventure, you will almost certainly be surprised by the instantly positive reaction.
 This is a deceptively easy idea to promote.
 You will find a quick understanding of the concept because it embodies so many positive attitudes and activities.
 This is a solid adventure that incorporates an array of positive values for families and individuals: wilderness exploration, connection through multiple generations, the excitement of a treasure hunt, the gift of personal acknowledgment by older family members, and…a surprise at the end!

 If your public land options seem restricted, then don’t hesitate to explore private alternatives.
 Some of us know individuals (or corporations) with large or remote tracts of land that have been undisturbed in virtual perpetuity.
 Timber companies own huge tracts of wilderness and often invite public access.
 When in doubt, ask.

-Private land is also a practical option for underground placement of time capsules.
+Private land is also a practical option for the underground placement of time capsules.
 The point is that no sensible private alternative should be ignored…because your request is most likely to be accepted.
 You’ll see!